-Here, we surveyed the unsubscribe page best practices and paid high attention to their unique features.
-In order to retain the customers you should:
+Here, we surveyed the unsubscribe page best practices and paid close attention to their unique features.
+In order to keep customers, you should:

 - According to the KnowledgeBase statistics, 2% of unsubscribers per newsletters is within marketing norms.
-If you go beyond this number, then you should either start A/B testing or send survey invitation emails.
+If you go beyond this number, then you should reconsider your email marketing strategy, then start A/B testing or send survey invitation emails;

 May your customers never unsubscribe from your newsletters.
 Create beautiful, endearing messages with Stripo, fill them in with useful content and satisfy your customers with orderly shaped emails.